“When should I consider a Pre-Charge Attorney?”

 This could include intervening to prevent interrogation; representation at an agreed recorded statement to police after an in-depth attorney consultation; or a pre-charge proffer, discussion with prosecutors.

-In the event of an arrest and jail, the lawyer retained for pre-charge attorney will be ready to help counsel and advocate for release from detention, including at a bail hearing in front of a District Court judge.
+In the event of an arrest and jail, the pre-charge attorney you retain will be ready to help counsel and advocate for release from detention, including at a bail hearing in front of a District Court judge.

-If you have question about, or would like to retain a pre-charge attorney, call Minneapolis Criminal Lawyer Thomas C Gallagher at 612 333-1500
+Have question about?
+Or would you like to retain a pre-charge attorney?
+Call Minneapolis Criminal Lawyer Thomas C Gallagher at 612 333-1500